Applications for the 2022 season are now closed.

 ENGAGING ARTISTS (EA) is More Art’s 2-tiered, Fellowship and Residency program for artists seeking to both develop and sustain their public art and socially-engaged practice.
-The program curriculum encompases a professional development series, public art commission opportunities, mentorship, and peer networking.
-The EA Curriculum is valued at $25,000 per participant.
+The program curriculum encompasses a professional development series, public art commission opportunities, mentorship, and peer networking.

-The EA Residency provides an infrastructure and laboratory for one NYC-based early career and underrepresented artist to gain a deeper understanding of the history of the field of public art.
+This nine-month Residency provides an infrastructure and laboratory for NYC-based early career and underrepresented artists to gain a deeper understanding of the history of the field of public art.
 The Residency is focused on the incubation and commissioning of a public art project.
-The Residency is a minimum of nine months and carries a $8000 award to realize the project.
+The Residency carries an $8000 award to realize the project.

-The call for the EA Residency (AIR) opportunity is an open call to all qualified artists.
-We highly encourage applications from artists who explore the potential of digital space as a new form of public space.
-This includes research, digital models, web design and remote learning.
+The call for the EA (AIR) opportunity is an open call to all qualified artists and collectives.
+We are open to projects that can exist in physical and/or digital space, however, we give preference to projects that take place (at least partly) in New York City and are accessible to the general public.
+For digital projects, we are particularly interested in applications from artists who explore the potential of digital space as a public space.
+This includes research, digital models, web design, and remote learning.

 Application and Selection Timeline

 Applications Due: Nov 24, 2021, by 11:59 PM, EST

 Artist Notification: December 2021